Merrick Parrott focuses on renewable energy, assisting solar, wind, and other developers with the full scope of their legal needs.

 Merrick also represents local governments and private parties in land use and zoning issues, property tax appeals, and eminent domain and condemnation.
 She has advised town governments on a broad range of legal issues.

 Merrick received her law degree from Vanderbilt University where she was the symposium editor for the Environmental Law and Policy Annual Review.
 She was also the president of the Vanderbilt Bar Association and the executive editor of content for the Obiter Dictum.
 She received her bachelor's degree from the University of North Carolina at Chapel Hill.
+Merrick is also a chair of the firm’s Recruiting Committee.

 Before attending law school, Merrick worked for the Contemporary Art Foundation, a nonprofit that supports CAM Raleigh and the development of the Triangle arts community.